FOR IMMEDIATE RELEASE April 9, 2018

 The YEC Series consists of local-level youth entrepreneurship competitions hosted by volunteers.
 Local YEC Series events require students to prepare an executive summary and a 4-minute presentation, and often feature interactive tradeshows or elevator pitches.
 Students work in teams or individually to represent a business concept and compete for awards and prizes.
 Students’ work is judged by local entrepreneurs, public sector partners, teachers, and other community members.

-The 2017-2018 academic year marks the fifth annual YEC series coordinated by NetWork Kansas and the E-Community Partnership.
+The 2018-2019 academic year marks the sixth annual YEC series coordinated by NetWork Kansas and the E-Community Partnership.
 The YEC Series was created in 2013 to expose Kansas middle school and high school students to entrepreneurship and help them to begin thinking entrepreneurially.
-The 61-community E-Community Partnership is dedicated to increasing entrepreneurial activity and developing self-sustaining ecosystems favorable to long-term entrepreneurial growth.
+The 60-community E-Community Partnership is dedicated to increasing entrepreneurial activity and developing self-sustaining ecosystems favorable to long-term entrepreneurial growth.

-Each winning business concept earned the chance to participate at the 2018 Kansas Entrepreneurship Challenge (KEC) State Championship.
-The competition will be held on April 24th at Kansas State University, hosted by The Kansas State University Center for the Advancement of Entrepreneurship and sponsored by the Kansas Masonic Foundation.
+Each winning business concept earned the chance to participate at the 2019 Kansas Entrepreneurship Challenge (KEC) State Championship.
+The competition will be held on April 30th at Kansas State University, hosted by The Kansas State University Center for the Advancement of Entrepreneurship and sponsored by the Kansas Masonic Foundation.
 Students won a berth at the state championship by winning a sanctioned YEC Series competition.
-Up to 15 wildcard applicants may be selected by April 13th by having their executive summary win out in a competitive qualifying round.
-These business ideas are represented by 46 students from 29 schools across Kansas.
+Fifteen wildcard applicants were selected April 5th by having their executive summary win out in a competitive qualifying round.

-The 31 businesses who have advanced to the KEC State Championship will be judged on their executive summaries and 4-minute presentations in an initial round.
-The top four teams will advance to a finalist presentation round. $18,000 in prizes will be awarded to the top young entrepreneurs.
+The 56 businesses who have advanced to the KEC State Championship will be judged on their executive summaries and 15-minute mock board room session in an initial round.
+They will also present an elevator pitch.
+Students will compete in one of four divisions.
+Each division has a first place prize of $4,000.
+Overall, $36,000 in total prizes will be awarded to the top young entrepreneurs.
 There will also be an optional tradeshow competition open to the public.

-The Kansas communities who hosted a local YEC series event include Bird City, Chase County, Chautauqua County, Cherokee County, Clay County, Cowley County, Douglas County, Edwards County, Ford County, Kansas City, Labette County, Leavenworth County, Lincoln County, Lyon County, Marion County, Montgomery County, Norton County, Phillips County, Rawlins County, Reno County, Republic County, Rice County, Riley County, Rooks County, Salina (Fall and Spring competitions), Scott County, Sherman County, Thomas County, Wichita, and Wichita County.
+The Kansas communities who hosted a local YEC series event include Barton County, Chase County, Chautauqua County, Cherokee County, Cheyenne County, Clay County, Cowley County, Douglas County, Edwards County, Ellis County, Ford County, Greeley County, Kansas City, Labette County, Leavenworth County, Lincoln County, Logan County, Lyon County, Marion County, McPherson County, Montgomery County, Morton County, Norton County, Pawnee County, Phillips County, Pottawatomie County, Rawlins County, Reno County, Republic County, Rice County, Riley County, Rooks County, Salina (Fall and Spring competitions), Scott County, Sheridan County, Sherman County, Thomas County, Wichita, and Wichita County.
 Additional communities were invited to participate.

 For more information, contact Amara Kniep at firstname.lastname@example.org or visit: www.youtheshipchallenge.com.